 I can’t think of enough good things to say about chili.
-It is a great all around food with a wide range of variations to help it please any palate.
-It’s nutritious, with a great balance of protein, carbohydrates and vegetables, making a complete meal in one dish.
+A thick, hearty chili is a great all around food with a wide range of variations to help it please any palate.
+It’s nutritious, with a great balance of protein, carbohydrates, and vegetables, making a complete meal in one dish.
+Plus it’s the perfect meal to keep you warm in the fall and winter.

-Chili is one of my favorite dinners after a long day at work, because it can easily cook in the crockpot while I’m busy.
+Chili is one of my favorite dinners after a long day at work because it can easily cook in the crockpot while I’m busy.
 It’s also a favorite food of mine for entertaining because everybody loves it and it’s easy to feed a crowd.
-Here are some of the chili variations I make on a regular basis:
+Here are some of the chili recipes I make on a regular basis.

-As you can see, there are lots of different kinds of chili you can make, but there is one feature that is critical no matter what variety you choose; good chili is nice and thick.
+As you can see, there are lots of different kinds of chili you can make, but one feature is critical no matter what variety you choose; good chili is nice and thick.

-There are a few different ways to thicken chili.
-Choose the one that works for you, based on the way you’re cooking your chili and the ingredients you have on hand.
+Nobody likes watery chili!
+There are a few easy ways to thicken chili.
+Choose the one that works for you based on the way you’re cooking your chili, the ingredients you have on hand, and the taste of your chili.
+Any of these methods will thicken your chili nicely.

 Any of these methods will thicken your chili nicely.
 My favorite method is natural reduction because it adds nothing to the chili that isn’t already there.
 The downside to this method is that you really have to attend the chili for an hour or two to monitor the progress and prevent overcooking.
 This method also doesn’t work as well if you are making chili without beans, because it involves using some of the natural bean starch for thickening.
 However, simmering can thicken any chili, with or without beans, if you have the time.

-If I’m away from home during the bulk of the time my chili is cooking, I will use method two or three, depending upon what I have on hand.
-Each of these methods works equally well, and thickens your chili fairly quickly.
+If I’m away from home most of the time my chili is cooking, I will use method two or three, depending on what I have on hand.
+Each of these methods works equally well and thickens your chili fairly quickly.

-I use the cornmeal method only as a last resort, such as if I happen to be out of both flour and cornstarch.
-This is personal preference, because I can taste the cornmeal in the chili, and it is not appealing to me.
-However, some people prefer this method over the others because they like the taste the cornmeal imparts to the chili.
+I use the cornmeal method only as a last resort, such as if I am out of flour and cornstarch.
+This is a personal preference because I can taste the cornmeal in the chili, which is not appealing.
+However, some people prefer this method over others because they like the taste the cornmeal imparts to the chili.

 How to thicken chili?
 Let’s Get Started